drewcrossdev/react-tic-tac-toe/README.md

 # Tic Tac Toe Project

-#### This is a site made using React.js and associated technologies (HTML, CSS, Js, Required NPM packages)
+#### This is a site made using React.js and associated technologies (HTML, CSS, JavaScript, Required NPM packages)

 #### _Drew Cross_